hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 ## Trigger Types

-Optionally, it is possible to define a trigger that executes around Vagrant subcommands and actions.
+Optionally, it is possible to define a trigger that executes around Vagrant subcommands, hooks, and actions.

 <div class="alert alert-warning">
   <strong>Warning!</strong> This feature is still experimental and may break or
   change in between releases.
 Use at your own risk.

-  This feature was introduced at TODO FIX ME!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! and currently reqiures the experimental flag to be used.
+  This feature currently reqiures the experimental flag to be used.
 To explicitly enable this feature, you can set the experimental flag to:

   ```
   VAGRANT_EXPERIMENTAL="typed_triggers"
   ```

-  TODO ADD DOCS PAGE!!!11
-  `VAGRANT_EXPERIMENTAL` is an environment variable.
-For more information about this flag please visit the docs page for more info.
+  Please note that `VAGRANT_EXPERIMENTAL` is an environment variable.
+For more information about this flag visit the [Experimental docs page](/docs/experimental/) for more info.
 Without this flag enabled, triggers with the `:type` option will be ignored.

-  Vagrantfiles with the `:type` option for triggers will result in an error if used by older Vagrant versions.
 </div>